John Craigie (musician)

-John Craigie (born June 15, 1980) is an American singer-songwriter and storyteller.
+John Harrold Craigie III (born June 15, 1980) is an American singer-songwriter and storyteller.
 Hailed as a "Modern-Day Troubadour" in the style of Woody Guthrie, Craigie's comedic storytelling style has been compared to Mitch Hedberg, while his music and commitment to living on the road has drawn comparisons to Guthrie, Ramblin' Jack Elliott and Pete Seeger.

-He has performed with or opened for Jack Johnson, Gregory Alan Isakov, Todd Snider, Paul Thorn, James McMurtry, Shawn Colvin, Sean Hayes, Nicki Bluhm, Aoife O'Donovan, ALO, Shook Twins, Rainbow Girls, Avett Brothers, and Trampled by Turtles.
+He has performed with or opened for Jack Johnson, Gregory Alan Isakov, Todd Snider, Paul Thorn, James McMurtry, Shawn Colvin, Sean Hayes, Nicki Bluhm, Aoife O'Donovan, ALO, Shook Twins, Rainbow Girls, Avett Brothers, The Infamous Stringdusters and Trampled by Turtles.

 Early life

 John Craigie was born and raised in Los Angeles, California.
 He is the grandson of U.S. Air Force general Laurence Craigie.
 He attended college at UC Santa Cruz in Northern California, where he graduated with a degree in mathematics.
 In Santa Cruz he began performing live music in local venues and house parties, first as lead singer and guitarist in a psychedelic rock band, "Pond Rock", then solo as a folk singer-songwriter and storyteller.
 He self-released several albums of songs in this period before his first major studio album, 2009's Montana Tale.